It’s not enough to be talented.

 “Build a business where you’re the upper management,” he said.

-4. Successful creators are artists.
+4. Successful content creators are artists.

 Artists turn nothing into something.